MicrosoftDocs/azure-docs/articles/active-directory/fundamentals/automate-provisioning-to-applications-introduction.md

 ### Cloud only

-In this example the organization has a cloud HR system such as Workday or SuccessFactors, uses Microsoft 365 for collaboration, and SaaS apps such as ServiceNow and Zoom.
+In this example, the organization has a cloud HR system such as Workday or SuccessFactors, uses Microsoft 365 for collaboration, and SaaS apps such as ServiceNow and Zoom.

 ![Cloud only deployment](media/automate-user-provisioning-to-applications-introduction/cloud-only-identity-management.png)